XpiritBV/ContainerWorkshop2018Docs/Lab9-Prometheus.md

 ```
 This should return a set of nodes in your cluster.
 In our lab setup this should be at least one node.

-Now we can install the teller pod, that is required by helm to do our installation of packages.
+Now we can install the tiller pod, that is required by helm to do our installation of packages.
 Type the following command:
 ```
 helm init